Heuristic Weakly Supervised 3D Human Pose Estimation: Experimental Evaluation

 \subsection{Extending Inputs Beyond RGB}

-Besides the commonly-used RGB modality, we further extended our model to work with the other imaging modalities and in more challenging conditions such as heavy occlusion and total darkness \cite{liu2020simultaneously,liu2019seeing}.
-In this experiment, we train HW-HuP on non-RGB modalities including Depth, LWIR, and pressure map (PM) and their combination "Combined" under all cover conditions provided in the SLP dataset noted as ``Nocover'', thin sheet as ``Cover1'' and thick blanket as ``Cover2'' \cite{liu2020simultaneously}.
-Their performance in each cover condition and their overall performance are reported in \tabref{allcond}.
-These results reveal that HW-HuP is still effective under these challenge conditions.
-Nonetheless, it is reasonable that the performance for ``Nocover'' cases are noticeably better than the covered conditions.
-Please notice that aligned depth error is only a quantitative reference based on depth data alignment, which does not equal to their true 3D pose estimation performance.
-In this case, it is reasonable that the depth modality, who also serves as the metric shows better performance.
-One qualitative result sample is shown in \figref{allC}.
-More comprehensive results are presented in the \textit{Supplementary Materials}.
+HW-HuP is designed to work well with modalities beyond the commonly-used RGB, which can be helpful under challenging conditions, such as heavy occlusion and total darkness as previously considered in our work \citep{liu2020simultaneously,liu2019seeing}.
+In this study, we train HW-HuP on individual non-RGB modalities, by replacing the three RGB channels throughout the network with a single channel representing the new modality.
+The input modalities we work with are long wavelength infrared (LWIR) data, pressure map (PM) data, and the depth data $D$ itself.
+We also test the combined three-channel modality.
+Prediction performances under different cover conditions and modalities in \tabref{allcond} show that HW-HuP is still effective under these challenging conditions.
+As expected, performance is best without the cover, but still reasonable in the other settings.
+Since the depth is also used to determine the error, it is not surprising that the depth modality results are the strongest.
+A qualitative result example is shown in \figref{allC}, and more comprehensive results are presented in the \textit{Supplementary Materials}.